adamgf/react-native-opencv3/README.md

 The `callback` property should only be used in conjunction with CvCamera and should only be referenced by the outermost tag in the CvInvoke chain.
 This sends the output data from the outermost tag back to your application.
 The callback function should be named `onPayload`.
 The data will be returned as a json dictionary with the key `payload` and the data being returned as the value.
 The data returned in the payload is either one array or an array of arrays.

-CvInvoke can either be used to wrap a CvImage as shown in the example or on one separate line if part of a CvInvokeGroup.
+CvInvoke can either enclose a CvCamera or CvImage as shown in the example or be on its own separate line if part of a CvInvokeGroup.

 ## CvInvokeGroup

-`CvInvokeGroup` is a simple react native component intended to wrap a bunch of CvInvoke react native components so multiple arrays of data (an array of arrays) can be sent back to the callback specified in your app.
-It's primary usage is to have two or more sets of CvInvokes applied to the same CvCamera instance.
-It is not necessary if only one set of CvInvokes is used but can still be used for one set of CvInvokes to put the CvInvokes on separate lines.
-The `groupId` property is just an arbitrary string used to identify the set of CvInvokes for *that* CvInvokeGroup.
+`CvInvokeGroup` is a simple react native component intended to wrap a series of CvInvoke react native components so multiple arrays of data (an array of arrays) can be sent back to the callback specified in your app.
+Its primary usage is to have two or more sets of CvInvokes applied to the same CvCamera instance.
+A CvInvokeGroup is not necessary if only one set of CvInvokes is used but can still be used for one set of CvInvokes to put the CvInvoke tags on separate lines.
+The `groupId` property is an arbitrary string used to identify the set of CvInvokes for *that* CvInvokeGroup.
 The groupids for each CvInvokeGroup should be unique.

 Example:
 ```javascript